BLACK OAK ENSEMBLE

 press, including Canada, Finland, The Netherlands and Germany.

 Fanfare Magazine said, “the players fully inhabit the spirit of whatever work they are playing at themoment, performing each one with as ardent a flame as if they had written it themselves.”

-Praised for their “insightful, committed and masterful performances 10/10 ” (July 2019, Classics Today) and their “fierce eloquence” (September 2019, The Times), the Black Oak Ensemble is establishing itself as one of the premier chamber ensembles in the United States.
+Praised for its “insightful, committed and masterful performances” (Classics Today 10/10) and “fierce eloquence” (London Times), the Black Oak Ensemble is one of the most innovative and exciting chamber ensembles on the international stage.

 Black Oak’s debut album, "Silenced Voices" (Cedille Records), is dedicated

 to Jewish composers, most of whom lost their lives during the Holocaust.

 It has been featured in Gramophone and Strings magazines and on BBC

 Radio 3, The Violin Channel and Sirius XM.

 The ensemble has collaborated with renowned artists such as guitarists Mak Grgic, Goran Ivanovic, Denis Azabagic and José Ferreira, harpsichordist Jory Vinikour, members of Eighth Blackbird, and flutist Eugenia Molinar.
 As passionate advocates of new works, they have commissioned and premiered string trios from renowned composers such as Michael Nyman, David Ludwig, Mischa Zupko, and Conrad Tao and discovered works by Dick Kattenburg, Geza Fríd, Gustave Samazeuilh, Henri Tomasi and Robert Casadesus.